rikez/teravoz-challenge/README.md

 Crescimentum creates many landing pages at unbounce, that makes A/B testing.
 Then, they spread every landing page link all over the web, facebook, instagram, webinars.

-The interesting thing is: They are able to create variations in woocommerce, to sell with a variety of discounts and dates, depeding on landing page.
+The interesting thing is: They are able to create variations in woocommerce, to sell with a variety of discounts and dates, depending on landing page.

 To check this application in production as well, go to http://lp.crescimentum.com.br/app/home/ , and click on "Garantir Ingresso".